nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 native units.

 `mime_type` (required) -- MIME type of the tiles in this MRF.

-`date_service_keys` -- Array of keys to be used with the date service.
-Keys will be positioned in the order configured.

 Example: `date_service_keys: ["epsg4326", "std"]` will cause date lookups for this layer to use the following format: